 The Ministry of Health and Prevention (MOHAP) is responsible for overseeing healthcare in the country; however, healthcare is usually dealt with by a health authority in each Emirate.
 The provision of healthcare has grown quickly.
 In fact, the latest statistics (gathered between 2012–2017) show that the number of physicians and dentists almost doubled, and pharmacists quadrupled.

 As a result of the growing healthcare provision, there are new state-of-the-art centers and facilities.
 In addition, quality healthcare workers have arrived in the UAE from all around the world to provide top-notch care.
 The high quality of healthcare is probably why medical tourism is thriving in the country.
-Take Dubai for example – it’s expected that by 2020, 500,000 people will travel to Dubai for healthcare.
+Take Dubai for example; by 2020, 500,000 people will travel to Dubai for healthcare each year.

 Expats tend to prefer private healthcare over public.
 Here, medical professionals tend to all speak English.
 In fact, many of them are expats themselves after completing their training in their home nations.